reduced2ash/bulletproof/README.md

   - Provide a valid token via your local config and restart; the shipped code uses `fast-speedtest-api` and requires a token.
 - PAC/TUN issues:
   - PAC is implemented for macOS.
 TUN requires appropriate privileges and a working Sing‑Box binary.
+ - macOS says the app is “damaged” or deletes it on first run:
+   - This happens with unsigned downloads due to Gatekeeper quarantine.
+Control‑click the app → Open, or remove the quarantine attribute:
+     - `xattr -dr com.apple.quarantine /Applications/Bulletproof.app` (adjust path if needed), then launch again.
+   - We support optional signing & notarization in CI; if you provide Apple Developer credentials as GitHub Secrets (see release.yml), macOS builds will be signed and notarized.

 ## Contributing